EarthyScience/SINDBAD/docs/src/pages/develop/sindbad_types.md

 ## InputTypes.jl
 **Defines types for handling input data and processing.**

-This file defines the `InputType` abstract type and its subtypes, which includes types for:
+This file defines the `InputTypes` abstract type and its subtypes, which includes types for:
 - Data backends: `BackendNetcdf`, `BackendZarr`
 - Input array types: `InputArray`, `InputKeyedArray`, `InputNamedDimsArray`, `InputYaxArray`
 - Forcing variable types: `ForcingWithTime`, `ForcingWithoutTime`